MaterializeInc/materialize/doc/developer/design/20240625_source_versioning__table_from_sources.md

 as TEXT using a TEXT COLUMNS option.
 Therefore the list of `columns` does not imply that each of those columns is one that Materialize can actually ingest.

+Since we only expose one `namespace` column we are also limited to only one layer of namespacing in this model.
+For all existing source types this is okay, since Kafka has no namespacing, MySQL only has one level, and in Postgres all tables in a publication must belong to the same 'database' such that the 2nd level of namespacing doesn't matter.
+In the future if we encounter a situation where we need to expose more levels we can add columns as needed.

-A new `REFRESH SOURCE <source_id or name>` statement will be introduced that can trigger a refresh of the rows in `mz_catalog.mz_available_source_references` that pertain to the requested source.
-Otherwise, this catalog table will only be populated at source creation time and upon a defined refresh interval in the source operator (perhaps every 60 seconds).
+A new `REFRESH SOURCE REFERENCES <source_id or name>` statement will be introduced that can trigger a refresh of the rows in `mz_internal.mz_source_references` that pertain to the requested source.
+Otherwise, this catalog table will only be populated at source creation.

 ### System Catalog & Introspection Updates